KamalNimmagadda1/SON-Algorithm/README.md

 # SON-Algorithm

-This assignment focuses on implementing SON-algorithm to find frequent itemsets on a real-world dataset.
+This assignment focuses on implementing SON-algorithm to do market basket analysis on a real-world dataset.
 For this assignment, we use Apache Spark framework to develop a program to find frequent itemsets in two datasets, one simulated dataset and one real-world dataset generated from Yelp dataset.

 We are implementing SON algorithm to solve the tasks specified in the [Assignment](Assignment2.pdf) PDF.